ambaradan/rocksmarker/README.md

 ## Download the configuration

 The configuration, although still under development, can be used daily for writing and editing documentation written in Markdown, so it can be installed as the default configuration in the `.config/nvim` path.
-For users who already have a Neovim configuration present on the system, there is the option of using *rocksmarker* as a secondary editor, thus allowing them to continue using their existing configuration for developing their projects.
+For users who already have a Neovim configuration present on the system, there is the option of using *Rocksmarker* as a secondary editor, therefore allowing them to continue using their existing configuration for developing their projects.
-This method also allows you to try *rocksmarker*, completely independently, so that you can evaluate whether it might be a useful tool for your daily work.
+This method also allows you to try *Rocksmarker*, completely independently, so that you can evaluate whether it might be a useful tool for your daily work.

-### Main Editor
+### Main editor

 To install the configuration in the default Neovim location clone the GitHub repository to your configurations folder `~/.config/` with the command: